 It is the responsibility of students and parents/ guardians to read and become familiar with the policies of the Sunflower County Consolidated School District.
 Please take the time to read, review, and discuss the policies outlined in this handbook with your child in order to help him/her have a successful year.
 Please sign and date the designated blanks below to acknowledge that you have read and reviewed a handbook and that you have discussed the policies, codes of conduct, rules, regulations, and consequences that are outlined.
 Student handbooks can be accessed on the homepage of our district's website, located at www.sunflower.k12.ms.us.
 Thank you for your support.

-I acknowledge reviewing the 2018-2019 Student Handbook.
+0

 Student's Signature Date

 Parent/Guardian's Signature Date

 School:

 Homeroom Teacher:

 Grade: